liferay/liferay-docs/develop/learning-paths/mobile/articles/05-appendix/04-retrieving-guestbook-entries.markdown

 `JSONObject` into a proper entry model object.
 You'll do this the exact same way you did in Get Entries Screenlet.
-To create this model class, follow [these instructions](/develop/learning-paths/mobile/-/knowledge_base/6-2/getting-started-with-get-entries-screenlet#creating-the-model-class-for-entries) from the article on getting started with the Get Entries Screenlet.
+To create this model class, follow [these instructions](/develop/learning-paths/mobile/-/knowledge_base/6-2/getting-started-with-get-entries-screenlet#creating-the-model-class-for-entries) from the article on getting started with Get Entries Screenlet.
 When you finish, you'll have an identical `EntryModel` class inside the package `com.liferay.docs.model`.
 Once this class exists, you can create the fragment you'll use to retrieve and display the entries.